Many small businesses know that a social media presence can benefit their business.

 1. Use Twitter search effectively: Just like your target audience, you too should be using Twitter search to find relevant people to follow.
 Use keywords and hashtags related to your industry or your target audience to find the right people to begin connecting with.

 2. Make it easy for people to find you: Keywords are important because many people use Twitter’s search function to find new people to follow.
 Make sure your target audience can easily find you.
-You can find what keywords others are searching for by using Google’s Keyword Planner.
+You can find what keywords others are searching for by using Google’s Keyword Planner or Google Trends.

 3. Create Twitter lists: Twitter lists are a great way to organize your followers so you can engage with the right people at the right time.
 Create lists of your customers, prospects, competitors, or any other category you think may be useful for your business.
 Once your lists are created, you can easily view and engage with individual categories.
 This is a great first step in building relationships with your followers.